searxng/searxng/docs/admin/settings/settings_engines.rst

 ``api_key`` : optional
   In a few cases, using an API needs the use of a secret key.
 How to obtain them is described in the file.
+Engines that require an API key are set to ``inactive: true`` by default.
+To enable such an engine, provide the API key and set ``inactive: false``.

 ``disabled`` : optional
   To disable by default the engine, but not deleting it.
 It will allow the user to manually activate it in the settings.

 ``inactive``: optional
   Remove the engine from the settings (*disabled & removed*).
+Set by default to ``true`` for engines that need an API key.

 ``language`` : optional
   If you want to use another language for a specific engine, you can define it